David Littman (activist): Christoph Blocher

-Shariah, violence against women, and anti-semitism
+Shariah, violence against women, and antisemitism

 The New York Daily News referred to Littman as a "rare but tenacious [voice] who confront[s] Islamic human rights abuses at the UN at every turn," and cited his complaining to the Council that Iranian law "still allows the marriage of girls at only 9 years old, and justifies the stoning of women for alleged adultery."
 In 2007 he held a keynote speech at the international counter-jihad conference in Brussels along with Bat Ye'or.

 When Littman sought to make a three-minute statement before the council's eighth session in June 2008 (on behalf of the AWE) with regard to various forms of violence against women (including female genital mutilation) and shariah, he was blocked after 22 seconds from finishing his statement.
 Representatives from Egypt, Pakistan, and Iran (speaking on behalf of the Organisation of the Islamic Conference) forced a halt to the proceedings, saying that any discussion of Islamic religious law was insulting to the faith.
 After deliberations, Council president Doru Romulus Costea of Romania said: "The Council is not prepared to discuss religious questions and we don’t have to do so.
 Declarations must avoid judgments or evaluation about religion."
 He told Littman to amend his remarks.
-Littman gave and amended statement and released copies of the original statement for review.
+Littman gave an amended statement and released copies of the original statement for review.
 A similar incident occurred at the council's ninth session, when Littman had prepared a text protesting the antisemitic writings of the Grand Sheikh of Al-Azhar University in Egypt.
 He was ordered by the new Council President Martin Ihoeghian Uhomoibhi to desist.
 In March 2009 he was again denied the opportunity to speak, this time for being "off topic" when calling for a universal condemnation of defamations of Judaism during a discussion of freedom of expression and hate speech.

 Writings

 Early in his career, Littman's writings were published in the Wiener Library Bulletin, a periodical of the Wiener Library.
 Others were published by the CID, which disseminated its publications by mailing them to prominent people and institutions.
 He also published historical writings with Les Editions de l'Avenir, which distributed its publications in a similar manner.
 Since 1971, Littman has published articles on historical and human rights issues in academic journals, including in Jean-Paul Sartre's Les Temps Modernes, in the press, and in three books.
 He also published a chapter in The Century of Moses Montefiore (1985), published by the Littman Library of Jewish Civilization, under the auspices of the Oxford University Press.

-Littman contributed multiple chapters to The Myth of Islamic Tolerance: How Islamic Law Treats Non-Muslims (2005), edited by Robert Spencer, Prometheus Books 2005, ISBN 1-59102-249-5.
+Littman contributed multiple chapters to The Myth of Islamic Tolerance: How Islamic Law Treats Non-Muslims (2005), edited by Robert Spencer.

 He translated many articles by Bat Ye'or into English and co-translated three of her major books, the last published in 2005.